nateritter/thecasebookofsherlockholmes/src/pages/books/the-adventure-of-the-mazarin-stone.md

 two villains staggered back in utter amazement.
 Before they had recovered Holmes had pressed the electric bell.

 "No violence, gentlemen -- no violence, I beg of you!
-Con- sider the furniture!
+Consider the furniture!
 It must be very clear to you that your position is an impossible one.
 The police are waiting below."

 The Count's bewilderment overmastered his rage and fear.